On this page

 Do unincorporated groups need a statement of objectives and rules?

-The benefit of having rules, objectives, and meeting procedures is that it provides the group with a clear, identifiable direction and purpose, and governs the relationships between the members.
+Rules, objectives, and meeting procedures give the group a clear, identifiable direction and purpose, and govern the relationships between the members.
 It also helps to avoid misunderstandings among members in the future.

 Unincorporated groups should note that rules regarding their governance are unlikely to be legally enforceable unless there is evidence of a clear intention by the group to create a legal relationship between its members, or where it’s in the public interest to have those rules enforced.

-To remove any doubt, the rules should state whether they are intended to be legally enforceable and members should specifically agree on this at the time.
-New members should also be provided with a copy of the rules and they should agree in writing to follow them.
-This provides evidence of the members’ intention and helps to avoid doubt and disputes at a later stage.
+New members should also be provided with a copy of the rules before they join and they should agree in writing to follow them.
+This provides evidence of the members’ intention and helps to avoid disputes at a later stage.
 Such a record of agreement may also be made in the group’s minutes (or other written record) of its meeting at which the rules were discussed or by getting a signed acknowledgement from the members of the group.
 It’s particularly important to do this where the group has income or assets.

 More information